rebuschain/rebus.core/SECURITY.md

 ## Disclosure Process

-Tharsis uses the following disclosure process:
+Rebus uses the following disclosure process:

 1. Once a security report is received, the team works to verify the issue and confirm its severity level using [CVSS](https://nvd.nist.gov/vuln-metrics/cvss).
 2. The team determines the vulnerability’s potential impact on Rebus.